derwas/WeatherStationApplication/README.md

 #Credit

-This project has been developped by Jeremy Michel as part of his internship in 2016 at the Insight Centre for Data Analytics under the supervision of Wassim Derguech.
+This project aims to collect data from a weather station and display it in a user friendly manner.
+It has been developed by Jeremy Michel as part of his internship in 2016 at the Insight Centre for Data Analytics under the supervision of Wassim Derguech.

 #First iteration of a weather station project.